project

 teddy dispenser

-Our Design: A customizable stuffed animal that comes with a treat dispenser to set up back at home.
-The stuffed animal allows you to see and interact with your pet live through it’s built in LCD touch screen.
-Giving treats to your pet on command, taking snapshots, and updating your family on the dispenser status all make a memorable experience for you and your loved one!
+Our Design: Our Design: A customizable stuffed animal paired with a treat dispenser that users can set up at home.
+The stuffed animal allows users to see and interact with their pets live through its built-in LCD touchscreen.
+Features such as remote treat dispensing, snapshots, and dispenser status updates create a meaningful experience for both users and their pets.

-We then connected our user goals to a specific task that can be found in the design.
-We stated the task, a scenerio, and a story board showing how the user will complete the task using the product.
+We then connected our user goals to a specific task within the design.
+We outlined the task, created a scenario, and developed a storyboard showing how a user would complete the task with the product.

 Step 5: Prototyping